vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hospital-medicine/hospital-medicine-guidelines-pregnant-patients.md

 # Guidelines for Pregnant Patients

+Ahmad Dbouk and Samuel Lazaroff

+---

-Acute Cystitis:
+## Acute Cystitis:

 - Significantly increased prevalence in pregnancy

 - Symptoms: dysuria (urgency/frequency common in pregnancy)

--   Diagnosis: evidence of pyuria and >10 <sup>3</sup> cfu/ml (note, if
-    neg would test for g/c)
+- Diagnosis: evidence of pyuria and >103 cfu/ml (note, if neg would test for g/c)

--   Treatment: same as asymptomatic bacteriuria
+- Treatment: Empiric with cephalexin, cefpodoxime, amoxicillin-clavulanate, fosfomycin.
+Nitrofurantoin ok in second or third trimester.
+Avoid Bactrim in first trimester and near term.
+Tailor based on culture results.

+- Note that asymptomatic bacteriuria is treated in pregnancy (in contrast with general public).
+Same antibiotic choices as above

-Pyelonephritis:
+## Pyelonephritis:

 -   Symptoms: fever, flank pain, and nausea/vomiting, dysuria
 -   Diagnosis: clinical suspicion + pyuria and bacteriuria